AditiBansal711/cse15l-labreports/lab-report-1.md

   ^C
   ```

-When cat is used with no arguments, it initially seems like it does nothing.
+When cat is used with no arguments,it is not valid or seems to do nothing.
-However, the command is in fact waiting for the user input which it then prints in the next line.
-This can be exited using Ctrl+C.
-Since there is no file specified to be concatenated, cat, by default, displays the user input.

 The key combination Ctrl+C acts as an interrupt and breaks out of this loop.